 There will be a penumbral lunar eclipse coming up on the night of February 10-11.
 Then there will be a annular eclipse of the sun on February 26.
 Two eclipses in a single calendar month are common.
-Is it possible to have three eclipses in one month?
-It won’t happen this month, but, yes, it’s possible.
-You can have two solar eclipses with one lunar eclipse in between in the span of one month.
-In a one-month period, you can also have two lunar eclipses with a solar eclipse in between – in the span of a month.
+Is it possible to have three?
+Yes.
+It won’t happen this month, but it’s possible to have two solar eclipses with one lunar eclipse in between – or two lunar eclipses with one solar eclipse in between – in the span of a month.
 However, if we’re talking about a calendar month – as opposed to a lunar month – it’s quite rare to have three eclipses.
-Follow the links below to learn more about past and future months in which there are three eclipses, and about upcoming eclipses.
+Follow the links below to learn three eclipses in one month:

 2000 July 01: Partial solar eclipse